+Bali is Indonesia’s top tourist destination.
+Every year, people come here to relax, spend their holidays, have fun with friends or loved ones and they return, feeling rejuvenated and ready to come back.
+Bali tourism isn’t just about beachside resorts though.
+There are many places you must visit in Bali and you would need to organise your time accordingly so that you don’t miss out on top places to visit in Bali.
 Bali’s reputation as a beachside destination however precedes everything else and many come packed with more beachwear than anything else, intending to spend as much time on beaches such as Kuta and Jimbaran.
-The lesser known regions of Bali towards the East and north are perfect for diving and there’s a lot of ecological diversity to enjoy here.
-Here’s a list of some of the places to visit in Bali.
+The lesser known regions of Bali towards the East and north are perfect for diving and there’s a lot of ecological diversity to enjoy here.Before you embark on Bali trip, check out the list of some of the places to visit in Bali.
+Here’s a list of some tourist places in Bali.

 It’s an easy bet that most travellers to Bali will find their way to Kuta beach sooner or later.
-It’s after all, one of the top places to visit in Bali.
+It’s after all, one of the must visit places on your Bali trip.
 Kuta beach is one of the most favoured spots for surfers.
 Every morning, you are bound to find several of them, waiting for that perfect wave as they gaze over the brilliant waters.
 While there are plenty of vendors selling food and other trinkets, if you’re looking for a more refined experience, then walk up to Kuta Beachwalk where you can find several restaurants and shops.

-Have your fill of exotica at the Ubud Monkey Forest, one of the most popular places to visit in Bali.
+Have your fill of exotica at the Ubud Monkey Forest, one of the most popular places to visit on your Bali Tour.
 Trek through the forest which is a natural sanctuary for grey long-tailed macaques.
 There are paved pathways here which lead to the Pura Dalem Agung Padangtegal or the Great Temple of Death.
 The dense trees prevent sunlight from entering, so there’s definitely a mysterious aura around the place.
 The statues and other relics look ancient thanks to the moss covering them luxuriously.
 Since this is a sanctuary, there are plenty of monkeys to be found here.
 Do be careful about wearing shiny or loose jewellery as the monkeys might take a fancy to it.

 Among the interesting places to visit in Bali is the Bali Safari and Marine Park.
 Animals here are allowed to roam freely and you can ride a safari bus to visit the animals.
 Some of the animals here are Himalayan bears, black bucks, African hippos, ostriches, baboons and lions while the biggest draw would be the Indian white tigers.
-The safaris give you a chance to view the animals in their natural habitat.
-There’s also a water park and amusement park adjacent to this, so it’s a great spot for families, especially with children.
+The safaris give you a chance to view the animals in their natural habitat There’s also a water park and amusement park adjacent to this, so it’s a great spot for families, especially with children.
 There are free live animal shows and photo opportunities with some of the animals.
 Do check out our Bali Tourism Packages for more.

 This is another iconic temple which is near Bedulu village.
 There’s much to see and explore at this exotic temple which is an archaeological site with a rich historic background.
 The rock walls are carved with various designs and there are fountains and bathing pools in the main grounds.
 Like most tourist places, there are kiosks and vendors, selling souvenirs and trinkets as you walk down the steps to the main ground.
-This temple has both Hindu and Buddhist influences and there’s a sense of serenity in the air as you explore everything.
-Do remember to wear appropriate clothing to enter the temple.
+This temple has both Hindu and Buddhist influences and there’s a sense of serenity in the air which you must definitely experience on your Bali Holiday.